 So, only a few things actually happened.
 We were offered an optional dive today that only a few people ended up going on, which is a shame because I heard it was great!
 Michael, Peyton, and Evan ended up going to this wreck called The Fearless.
-I heard it was amazing and Evan especially seemed to really enjoy it.
+I heard it was amazing, and Evan especially seemed to really enjoy it.
 The funny thing is that Michael told me was that they didn’t actually know the precise location of the wreck.
-Michael had a relative idea of where it was, but wasn’t sure exactly, so they pretty much got really lucky and were able to find there way there!
-Eliza and Mariah also went diving today to finish part of their training, but other then those people, everyone else stayed relatively on the boat.
+Michael had a relative idea of where it was but wasn’t sure exactly, so they pretty much got really lucky and were able to find their way there!
+Eliza and Mariah also went diving today to finish part of their training, but other than those people, everyone else stayed relatively on the boat.

 I know it sounds like we let it slip by us, but we really had to crack down on studying today.
 We were given a lot of study time, and the dive was optional, so many people took the opportunity to study and finish their research papers, which were due today.
 We had to have our papers done by dinner, and we had a quiz right after dinner.
 Also, we have our Nav Master Exam tomorrow, so there was a lot to go over.

 When some of us were studying for our Nav Master Exam, it got really windy and blew the answer sheet off the boat.
 Sage was using it, and so she climbed over the edge and jumped in after it.
 It was pretty funny, considering it wasn’t usable since it’s paper.